EdD in Higher Education and Social Change

 • How their Doctoral Dissertation—the process and/or outcomes—will build a bridge(s) to the next significant things they plan to do in their life and/or professional work.

-EDD 689: Faculty Supervised and Guided Independent Study (5 Semester Credit Hours)
+EDD 689: Faculty Supervised and Guided Independent Study [3 – 5 semester credit hours, elective course]

 1. A supervised internship, practicum and/or action-research lab, for 1 to 5 semester credit hours of elective credit.